 - It’s recommended that 93% of businesses either hire a performance marketing agency or implement performance optimization strategies intermittently within their own marketing departments.

-Top Performance Marketing Recommendations
+Top Performance Marketing Tips

 - Performance marketing is no longer a fad; it’s a norm.
 47% of respondents carry out retargeting actions (49% in ecommerce) and 54% focus on campaigns that deliver personalized ads to their consumers.

 - 46% of performance marketing cases are comprised of multi-device and multi-channel elements.
 This includes mobile web, in-app ads, email, and social media.